-If you're sick of renting, given the increasing costs each year, and are ready to settle into a place of your own, now is the time!
+If you're sick of renting in Alaska, given the increasing costs each year, and are ready to settle into a place of your own, now is the time!
 Don't allow yourself to put off homeownership any longer, just research the facts.
-Consider the following your checklist of what it takes to qualify for a mortgage:

 1. A Down Payment